 How to withdraw from the fund

-- To withdraw from the fund anytime, tap “Plans”
+- To withdraw from the fund anytime, tap “Invest”

 - Tap “Sell Units”

-Bear this in mind, if you sell your units before the returns payout date you’ll only gain from price changes.
-That is if you bought a unit at $100 and sell at $110, you’ve gained $10 per unit.
-We’ll explain more about returns after the video.
+Bear this in mind, if you sell your units before the returns payout date, you’ll only gain if the price per unit has increased.
+This means that if you bought a unit at $10 and sell at $11, you’ve gained $1 per unit.

-- Return from changes in the value of the Naira against the USD.
-This simply means if Naira loses value against USD, as a Nigerian who has invested in this Eurobond, you have gained additional return.
+- Return from changes in the value of the Naira against the USD: This means that you gain additional returns as a Nigerian who has invested in dollar funds if Naira loses value against the USD.

-Here is a simple example to drive this point home
+Here is an example to drive this point home:

-In simple terms, you have earned returns from two sources: the fixed return on the Eurobond and the change in the value of the Naira per USD.
+In simple terms, you have earned returns from two sources: the fixed return/interest on the dollar fund and the change in the value of the Naira to USD.

 When investing, it is important to study previous trends as it can help you make better decisions to diversify your assets.
 With as low as $10 (the naira equivalent), you can start investing in the dollar funds available for you on Cowrywise right now.